PostHog/post-mortems/2025-10-03-surveys-sdk-bug.md

 **User-facing impact:**

 - All Survey functionality completely broken (surveys failed to load or display)
-- JavaScript exceptions thrown in customer applications, potentially affecting their own application functionality
 - Increased error tracking bill for affected customers due to exception volume
+- JavaScript exceptions thrown in customer applications, potentially affecting their own application functionality and exception-tracking bills in other platforms

 **Duration:** 5 hours 26 minutes of active impact